XAUUSD Leverage and Margin Trading Explanation & Examples

 Definition of Trading Terms:

-However, if you over use leverage, this free margin will drop below a certain percent at which your broker will have to close all your positions automatically, leaving you with a big loss.
-The broker at this point closes all your position because if your positions are left open the broker would lose the money you have borrowed from them.
+However, if you over use leverage, this free margin will drop below a certain percent at which your online broker will have to close all your positions automatically, leaving you with a big loss.
+The online broker at this point closes all your position because if your positions are left open the broker would lose the money you have borrowed from them.

 Difference between Leverage Set by the Broker and Used Leverage